jwbe/beanstalk-microsite/src/content/pages/thank-you-for-joining-our-waiting-list.md

 ## Thank you for joining our waiting list

-We have registered your interest, we will notify you by email when the Beanstalk app is ready to download.
+We're beavering away to get Beanstalk live.
+We will email you when the app is ready to download.

+If you know anyone else who would be interested in using Beanstalk please tell them to join the list too.